Bisheshguragain/timetickr/DEPLOY_TO_GITHUB.md

 ### 2. Add All Files for Tracking

-This command stages all the files in your project, preparing them to be saved in your first commit.
-The `.` means "all files and folders in the current directory".
+This command stages all your project files, getting them ready to be saved.

 ```bash
 git add .